- Gastric Sleeve Surgery

 On average, about 80% of the outer stomach is removed.
 This will depend largely on the patient and their starting weight.
 The edges of the remaining stomach are stapled or sutured together, creating a sleeve that will then act as the stomach for the patient.

 The surgery will take about one hour in total.
 Once the obesity surgery is complete, you’ll be moved from the operating theatre, into a post-operative recovery room while you wake up from anaesthesia.
-Sleeve procedures generally only require an overnight stay or 2-3 days in the hospital before the patient will be able to go home.
+Sleeve procedures generally only require an overnight stay or 2-3 days in the private hospital before the patient will be able to go home.

 After your operation, you can expect to feel quite drowsy from the anaesthetic.
 Your body will be sore, but you’ll have access to pain relief immediately following your procedure.
 Patients undergoing sleeve bariatric surgery will generally recover pretty quickly within the first few days.
 By two weeks, most patients feel they have adequately recovered and can get back to work.